If you have comprehensive cover call 0800 269 622 to report a claim.

 Both ClaimFast and your insurer have a network of authorised garages throughout the UK.
 If your vehicle is repairable, then the repairs will be completed by approved mechanics who will liaise with you directly in order to arrange an estimate.

-All repairs carried out by our mechanics are guaranteed for three years and use manufacturer-approved parts.
+All repairs carried out by our mechanics are guaranteed for a minimum of three years and use manufacturer-approved parts.

 You may only use your own garage after you have submitted an estimate to your insurer and they have authorised the repairs.
 Should you wish to use your own garage, the repairs are not guaranteed and a courtesy car will not be provided.